ymcueva/java-on-aks/README.md

 - Create Azure Kubernetes Service and Azure Container Registry
 - Deploy Piggymetrics to Azure Kubernetes Service
 - Troubleshoot Java apps in Azure Kubernetes Service
-- Automate and rapidly deploy changes to Azure Kubernetes Service - GitHub Actions or Azure Pipelines
+- Automate and rapidly deploy changes to Azure Kubernetes Service - using GitHub Actions or Azure Pipelines
 - Rapidly deploy changes to Azure Spring Cloud without disruption - blue-green deployments
-- Scale up Java apps in Azure Kubernetes Service
+- Scale out Java apps in Azure Kubernetes Service

 ## What you will need